I noticed that St. Mark’s is part of the Episcopal Church. What does that mean?

 I am not sure about membership but I would like to be on your mailing list.
 Can I do that?

 Of course.
-Just contact Thea McGee in the parish office at 203.966.4515 with your email address (for electronic delivery) or your mailing address.
+Just contact the Parish Office at 203.966.4515 with your email address (for electronic delivery) or your mailing address.

 I’m currently a member of another Episcopal Church and would like to switch my membership to St. Mark’s.
 What should I do?

 If you have records of your baptism and confirmation at another church, you can call and ask them to transfer your records over to us.
 If you wish, we can do it for you.
-Simply email Thea McGee in the Parish office or call her at 203.966.4515 with the name of your former church and she will make sure your records are transferred to St. Mark’s.
+Simply email the Parish office or call 203.966.4515 with the name of your former church and we will make sure your records are transferred to St. Mark’s.